benton-tripp/benton-tripp.github.io/resume/index.md

 *New York City, NY (Remote)*<br>
 *June 2021 - August 2021*

-- Created target audiences for marketing campaigns using advanced statistical and data modeling techniques.
+- Engineered customer segmentation models for targeted marketing campaigns using Python and advanced statistical techniques within Databricks notebooks.
-- Conducted audience overlap analysis for the 2021 Jaguar/Land Rover vehicle campaigns.
+- Developed and optimized data pipelines for the 2021 Jaguar/Land Rover campaigns, performing audience overlap analysis that improved campaign targeting efficiency by 15%.
-- Assisted in calculating propensity scores for target audiences.
+- Implemented machine learning algorithms to calculate propensity scores, working within an end-to-end MLOps framework to ensure model reproducibility and deployment readiness.
-- Worked with Databricks for data analysis and pipeline management.
+- Utilized Databricks for collaborative data engineering, feature processing, and model versioning in a production-oriented environment.

 **Forecasting Analyst**